Photo by chanakon laorob from Getty Images via Canva.com

 How long does a home inspection take?

-The inspection usually takes two to four hours, but the whole process can take several days to process, from the minute the inspector steps inside until you receive the final report.
+The inspection usually takes two to four hours, but the whole process can take several days, from the minute the inspector steps inside until the seller receives the final report.

 How much does a home inspection cost?

-On average, an inspection costs between $300 to $500, but you should verify the amount before inspection day.
+On average, an inspection costs between $300 to $500, but it’s best to verify the total amount before inspection day.

 Who pays for the inspection?

-Typically, the buyer pays for the “traditional” home inspection after an offer is made.
-However, you, the seller, are responsible for paying for the pre-inspection if you choose to do one.
+Typically, the buyer pays for the “traditional” home inspection after they make an offer.
+However, the seller pays for the pre-inspection if they choose to do one.

 Get even more home selling help with our free resource: